mpnally/Terrifically-Simple-JSON/README.md

 <a name="footnote2"><sup>2</sup></a> Although this is what the JSON site says, it is not what is generally implemented for JSON.
 What is implemented is an unordered set of names, each with an associated value.
 The definition as written implies that there can be more than one name/value pair with the same name but different values.
-Most implementations accept input with more than one pair of the same name, but throw away all but one of them.
 The [full IETF spec for JSON](http://www.ietf.org/rfc/rfc4627.txt?number=4627) says that "The names within an object SHOULD be unique".
 This restriction allows JSON to map simply to common programming language constructs, which is the primary value of JSON and reason for its success.<a href="#ref2">↩</a>